jayway/cljwordgraph/README.md

 ## What is this about?
-We will, step-by-step and using unit tests to guide us, build an application that can take a text file, parse it, and create an ascii histogram over the frequencies of each word in the file.
-Running it will look something like this:
+We will, step-by-step and using unit tests to guide us, build an application that can take a text file, parse it, and create an ASCII histogram over the frequencies of each word in the file.
+Running it from the `cljwordgraph.core` namespace will look something like this:

     cljwordgraph.core=> (run "mary.txt")
     against    #